 In June 2012, GASB approved Statement Nos.
-67 and 68 that modify the accounting and financial reporting of pensions by state and local governments and pension plans.
+67 and 68, which modify the accounting and financial reporting of pensions by state and local governments and pension plans.
 Statement No. 67, Financial Reporting for Pension Plans, addresses financial reporting for state and local government pension plans.
 Statement No. 68, Accounting and Financial Reporting for Pensions, establishes new accounting and financial reporting requirements for governments that provide their employees with pensions.
 The guidance contained in these statements will change how governments calculate and report the costs and obligations associated with pensions.
 The WSDRS-administered plans and SCERS will be subject to GASB 67; the County will be subject to GASB 68.
-GASB 67 is effective for Fiscal Year 2014; GASB 68 is effective for Fiscal Year 2015.
+GASB 67 was effective in Fiscal Year 2014; GASB 68 was effective in Fiscal Year 2015.